Our GP’s at LISTER HOUSE - a wealth of expereince

 “My family is settled here; my kids see Shepparton as home, and the people are so friendly,” he said.
 “It’s been a great move, both personally and professionally.”

-Outside the clinic, Dr Manu is a dedicated husband and father, following his two teenage sons through school and sport.
+Outside the clinic, Dr Munu is a dedicated husband and father, following his two teenage sons through school and sport.
 A lifelong soccer enthusiast, he coaches a youth team in the Bendigo Soccer League and volunteers with Shepp United.

 “We’re a family clinic,” he said.
 “Helping families by every day is what makes this work so fulfilling.”